 Wander around the website.
 It's not just the fuchsias growing in the garden.
 There's also lots of other information on fuchsias—both from around the corner and around the world.
 Looking to find ➤ fuchsias for sale?
 Learn about their ➤ care & culture?
 Join ➤ a fuchsia society or group?
 And much, much more?
 You’ve come to the right place.
 The Fuchsietum has all the right stuff you need to know. ➤ Site guide.

 A garden, of course, is a living, changing thing so don't neglect to drop by every now and then as the seasons progress to see how it's coming along.
-You can also follow ➤ The Fuchsia+Blog for posts on the new fuchsia garden, as well as various other thoughts of gardening and horticulture, in the city or otherwise.
+You can follow ➤ The Fuchsia+Blog for posts on the new fuchsia garden, as well as various other thoughts of gardening and horticulture, in the city or otherwise.
 With travels, too.
-Or, come, join in the conversations on Twitter ➤ @Fuchsiarius or on other social media below.
+Or, come, join in the conversations on the Former Twitter ➤ @Fuchsiarius or on other social media below.

-R. Theo Margelony, ALS
+R. Theo Margelony

 The Fuchsietum | A Garden in Portland